Lewis Hawkins: Blyth Spartans

 Hawkins moved to National League North side Blyth Spartans on 31 August 2019.
 Hawkins left Blyth at the end of the end of 2019–2020 season following the expiration of his contract.
 He played 27 times for Blyth in all competitions, scoring twice.

 Whitby Town

 On 26 August 2020, Hawkins signed for Whitby Town the club he had previously played for on loan while at Hartlepool.
 He made his second debut for The Seasiders in a 1–1 draw in the FA Cup first qualifying round against Warrington Rylands in September 2020.

 At the end of the 2021–22 season, Hawkins signed a new one-year contract with Whitby.

 In May 2024, he signed a new contract with The Seasiders.
 Upon signing, Whitby boss Nathan Haslam said: "Lewis has been excellent for us.
 He's been a model of consistency and I believe he played a big part in our success this season."

+In the 2025–26 season, Hawkins began captaining Whitby Town.
+In a game against Morpeth Town in April 2026, Hawkins reacted to being substituted by throwing his captain's armband on the ground before kicking an advertising hoarding.
+The following day, Hawkins apologised for his actions stating they were "out of character" and in the "heat of the moment".

+In May 2026, Hawkins turned down a new contract with Whitby.